upup1904/reddit_ebookdeals/example_aws.md

+This is procedure to see the code work on AWS, pretty much the same steps should work on your PC, the big variable will probably be how you get geckodriver and where it is locateed.
+I usually use the code wit python 3.6.6 on windows 10.

-make a spot instance Ubunto 20.04, i used t3.micro allocate an elastic ip  - 54.156.48.95 give it security group allowing ssh
+make a spot instance Ubunto 20.04, i used t3.micro allocate an elastic ip and give it security group  so you can connect

 connect to it and run: